Galois/Counter Mode

 Mathematical basis

 GCM combines the counter mode of encryption with the Galois mode of authentication.
 The central feature is the ease of parallel computation of the Galois field multiplication used for authentication.
-This feature permits higher throughput than encryption algorithms like CBC that use chaining modes.
+This feature has higher throughput than encryption algorithms like CBC that use chaining modes.
 The GF(2128) field used is defined by the polynomial

 .